crs4/life_monitor/lm_admin_guide.md

 pg_dump -U <POSTGRESQL_USERNAME> <POSTGRESQL_DATABASE> > lifemonitor_backup.sql
 ```

-If you are using the PostgreSQL instance of the [`docker-compose` LifeMonitor deployment](#deploy-Lifemonitor-with-docker-compose), go through the following stpes:
+If you are using the PostgreSQL instance of the [`docker-compose` LifeMonitor deployment](#deploy-lifemonitor-with-docker-compose), go through the following steps:

 1. make a backup to temp path within the running `db` container: